~13 min read

 What eDesk does well

-The Smart Inbox consolidates customer messages from Amazon, eBay, Walmart, Shopify, BigCommerce, WooCommerce, social media, and 200+ other channels into one view.
+The Smart Inbox consolidates customer messages from Amazon, eBay, Walmart, Shopify, BigCommerce, WooCommerce, social media, and 300+ other channels into one view.
 Every ticket arrives with complete order details, shipping status, and customer purchase history attached automatically.
 Your agents stop switching between systems to find information.
 Which is the single biggest productivity win a support team gets from changing tools.

 The AI agent automates up to 65% of routine questions: order status updates, return requests, product questions.
 The automation maintains response quality while freeing your team for the complex tickets that actually need human judgment.
+This tracks closely with the peer-reviewed evidence: the NBER study by Brynjolfsson, Li, and Raymond (Stanford/MIT) found generative AI lifted issues resolved per hour by 14% on average, with gains as high as 34% for newer agents.

 Marketplace compliance is built into the platform, not bolted on. eDesk tracks Amazon’s 24-hour response deadline, eBay case resolution requirements, and Walmart performance standards automatically.
 Which protects your seller health metrics without manual oversight, the kind of background work that always gets dropped during a busy week.
 For more on the SLA mechanics, our guide to TikTok Shop integration covers similar ground for the social commerce side.

 The Insights dashboard gives you eCommerce-specific analytics: response times by channel, resolution rates per marketplace, agent performance, CSAT scores, and SLA compliance per platform.
 The kind of reporting that supports actual operational decisions, not just board slides.
+For deeper reads on the analytics side specifically, our guides to advanced helpdesk reporting and analytics tools for eCommerce customers cover what depth actually looks like.

 For sellers managing both Amazon and eBay specifically, eDesk centralises marketplace messages in one inbox.
 Which eliminates the tab-switching that quietly wrecks support team productivity.
 For more on the daily mechanics, our guide to Amazon and eBay messages walks through the SLA workflow.